t73fde/sx/README.md

 * **Undefined** contains just the _undefined_ value.
   It is signalled by some functions that should not abort with an error.

-There is no special boolean value.
+There is no special **boolean** value.
 The empty list `()`, the empty string `""`, and the undefined value are considered as a "false" value.
 All other values are treated as a "true" value.
 Most functions that return a boolean value currently return the empty list to signal a "false" value or return either the number `1` or the symbol `T` as a "true" value.

+Vectors and lists are both **sequence**s and share some common functions / methods.
+You can calculate the length of a sequence, check for a length less than a value, fetch the n-th element of a sequence, convert a sequence to a pair list, and iterate over the elements in a ordered way.